golang/proposal/design/56345-structured-logging.md

     IntValue returns a Value for an int.

 func StringValue(value string) Value
-    String returns a new Value for a string.
+    StringValue returns a new Value for a string.

 func TimeValue(v time.Time) Value
     TimeValue returns a Value for a time.Time.
 It discards the monotonic